eggboy/aca-java-ai-workshop/03-use-keda-autoscaling/README.md

 ![Copilot Chat with Prompt](images/ghcp-1.png)

-There are two things to note:
+Two important details to note here:
 1. Two tabs are opened, `pom.xml` and `HelloController.java`.
-2. Actual prompt in the GitHub Copilot Chat is as below.
+2. The actual prompt in the GitHub Copilot Chat is as below,
 ```plaintext
 1. Create an RESTful endpoint "/message" and read the Path Variable following the endpoint.
 Endpoint should be GET method.
 2. Send received message to Azure Service Bus Queue using client.